Lectionary Bible Studies and Sermons

 10:1.
 Paul declares his love for his fellows Jews and so prays that they may be saved.

 v2-3.
 There is no question as to the enthusiasm the Jews have in their service to the living God.
-Yet, their religious zeal lacked knowledge.
-They had no understanding of God's freely-available saving righteousness and ended up trying to secure their own self-deserving before God.
-So, as a consequence, they failed to access God's free mercy in Christ.
+Yet, their religious zeal lacks knowledge.
+They have no understanding of God's freely-available saving righteousness and end up trying to secure their own self-deserving before God.
+So, as a consequence, they have failed to access God's free mercy in Christ.

 v4.
 Israel thought that the purpose of the law was sanctification, to which end they were zealous, but the purpose of the law is to expose sin and so drive the sinner to God for mercy, which mercy is found in Christ.
 Christ is the end-purpose of the law, not zealous self-improvement.
 The law points us away from ourselves toward the one who is the source of God's saving mercy, which salvation is for everyone who believes.